About the Program

-Our “Gen 1” program is for our First Generation students who choose to improve their academic and social integration into the Seton Hall community prior to the start of their first semester.
-This year the program will take place from Sunday, August 13 through Tuesday, August 22.
-The “Gen 1” program will bring about 30 incoming first-generation students into the mainstream of a successful college career ten days before the start of their first semester to jumpstart their sense of belonging and to expose them to the multitude of resources that exist on campus.
+Our "Gen 1" program is for our First Generation students who choose to improve their academic and social integration into the Seton Hall community prior to the start of their first semester.
+This year the program will take place from Sunday, August 9th through Sunday, August 16th.
+The "Gen 1" program will bring about 30 incoming first-generation students into the mainstream of a successful college career seven days before the start of their first semester to jumpstart their sense of belonging and to expose them to the multitude of resources that exist on campus.

 The primary goal of the program is to ensure that our first–generation students have a clear sense of belonging and an understanding of the skills they need to perform college level work.
 We will also provide programming to the parents of our students to guide them throughout their student's first year.

 Our Gen 1 program has ten clear objectives: